 - Very Light (N, O, P, Q, R)

 - Light (S, T U, V, W, X, Y, Z)

 A diamond’s primary goal and purpose is to be beautiful and a white diamond’s cut is a critical factor that determines a diamond’s allure and overall attractiveness.
 Diamonds are known for their ability to transmit light and, as a result, intensely sparkle before our eyes.
 The diamond’s ability to sparkle is strictly reliant upon its cut.

-Of all the 4Cs, cut, also referred to as the “make”, is the most difficult and complex to technically analyze because there exist so many possible variations.
-Moreover, cut does not reference the shape of the diamond, also known as the outline of the diamond’s perimeter.
-Instead, cut refers the way the diamond is cut: how many facets are used to maximize the diamond’s brilliance and the proportion of the diamond, among other details.
+Of all the 4Cs, cut, also referred to as the "make", is the most difficult and complex to technically analyze because there exist so many possible variations.
+Moreover, cut does not reference the white diamond shape, also known as the outline of the diamond's perimeter.
+Instead, diamond cut refers the way the stone is cut: how many facets are used to maximize the diamond's brilliance and the proportion of the diamond, among other details.

 Factors that Determine a Cut Grade

 The cut of every white diamond is judged on the same scale based on a combination of seven factors, assessed individually to determine the stone’s cut grade.